 Bilingualism, Child language development, Language Disorders

-SLHS 4502 - Language Disorders Across the Lifespan
+SLHS 4502 - Language Disorders: Child and Adult

 Provides students with an introductory understanding of the causes, characteristics, assessment and treatment of developmental and acquired language disorders in children and adults.
 Examines a variety of disorders including specific language impairment, learning disabilities, and language and cognitive disorders due to brain damage.
 Considers the challenge of identifying language disorders in children and adults from culturally and linguistically diverse backgrounds.